akaiworld/ca-school-api/readme.md

 All the endpoints return corresponding statuses(200,400,404,500) according to the result.
 Unique fields are checked and duplicates are prevented to be saved to the database.

+App uses MongoDB, ca database.

+To run with docker clone the repository and run: docker-compose build docker-compose run --publish 80:8080 web